-So there I stood, with empty hands and I began to wonder what in the world they were going to do with it.
+So there I stood, with empty hands, and I began to wonder what in the world they were going to do with it.
 What about all of that customer data (possibly the reason they refused to leave it)?
-I’ve seen Forensic Files one time too many, where some ridiculously smart computer guru is able to retrieve data from a suspect’s computer, uncovering hard-core evidence which implicates the suspect.
-I also began to think what would happen if that information got into the wrong hands (flashback to the 1995 film The Net with Sandra Bullock).
+I’ve seen Forensic Files one time too many, where some ridiculously smart computer guru can retrieve data from a suspect’s computer, uncovering hard-core evidence which implicates the suspect.
+I also began to think about what would happen if that information got into the wrong hands (flashback to the 1995 film The Net with Sandra Bullock).
 Were they going to try to rebuild it?
 “Gentlemen, we can rebuild.
 We have the technology. ….
 Better than before….
 Better, stronger, faster.”- anyone remember The Six Million Dollar Man?
-Since my inquiring mind and overactive imagination wanted to know, and I’m sure I am not alone, I sat down and spoke with Joe Cosmano, Director of Engineering, and Josh Simon, Director of Data Center Services at Atlantic.Net, to find out what to do with old computers to ensure that they are either disposed of properly or rebuilt to become the Six Million Dollar Machine.
+Since my inquiring mind and overactive imagination wanted to know, I spoke with Joe Cosmano, Director of Engineering, and Josh Simon, Director of Data Center Services at Atlantic.Net, to find out what to do with old computers to ensure that they are either disposed of properly or rebuilt to become the Six Million Dollar Machine.

-Below are some of the questions I asked and answers I received:
+Below are some of the questions I asked and the answers I received:

-What methods are considered best for disposal of outdated or unwanted computer hardware and what are the main considerations for businesses evaluating those options?
+What methods are considered best for the disposal of outdated or unwanted computer hardware, and what are the main considerations for businesses evaluating those options?

-Outsourcing to a disposal company – There are numerous companies that specialize in recycling and disposal of equipment.
-Organizations that decide to choose to outsource should use caution to ensure all the data is securely wiped from all storage devices.
+Outsourcing to a disposal company – Numerous companies specialize in recycling and disposal of equipment.
+Organizations that decide to outsource should use caution to ensure that all the data is securely wiped from all storage devices.
 Proper documentation should be requested from the disposal company to ensure effective controls are in place to guarantee compliance with all state and federal regulations.
-Additionally, there are paid services that will handle the pickup and there are some pickup services that actually pay for outdated or unneeded computers.
+Additionally, there are paid services that will handle the pickup, and there are some pickup services that actually pay for outdated or unneeded computers.
 Negligence of disposal and improper disposal can become a serious liability for your company even if the disposal service contractor does not deliver on its promise.

-What kind of third-parties exists to help disburse this equipment and what should businesses look for in going with a third-party?
+What kind of third party exists to help disburse this equipment, and what should businesses look for in going with a third party?

 How do environmental regulations affect businesses getting rid of Technological equipment?

 Environmental regulations put specific requirements in place to help protect our environment.
 You cannot just decide to haul the computers and dump them into a landfill.
-It is highly recommended to use recycling services to properly dispose of the equipment and also to help with green initiatives.
-Regulations will vary from state to state so it is recommended that you check with your state’s department of environmental protection.
-More information on the regulations can be found online .
+It is highly recommended to use recycling services to properly dispose of the equipment and help with green initiatives.
+Regulations will vary from state to state, so it is recommended that you check with your state’s department of environmental protection.
+More information on the regulations can be found online.

 What are the options for donating used equipment?
 What kind of liabilities or responsibilities do businesses have?
 How should they prepare their machines for re-use by non-profit or charity?